 Embyronic Stem Cell Biology

 Embryonic cells of the morular are totipotent.
-ES cells are considered very powerful since they can undergo cell division even without differentiation, which could go for extended periods,(24092748) and eventually develop into the cells composing the three germ layers.
+ES cells are considered very powerful in regenerative medicine since they can undergo cell division even without differentiation, which could go for extended periods,(24092748) and eventually develop into the cells composing the three germ layers.

 There are 3 types of pluripotent cells that occur: